chandrawi/ADS1x15-ADC/README.md

 ### Programmable Gain

 - **setGain(gain: int)** set the gain value, indicating the maxVoltage that can be measured.
-Adjusting the gain allows one to make more precise measurements.
+Adjusting the gain allowing to make more precise measurements.
 Note: the gain is not set in the device until an explicit read/request of the ADC (any read call will do).
 See table below.
 - **getGain()** returns the gain value (index).